EvisHome/Home-Assistant/README.md

 # home-assistant
 My Home Assistant Configurations

-I am using an automation on Home Assistant start to set the theme to my custom theme
+I am using an automation on Home Assistant start to set the theme to my custom theme, so I everyone has the same theme though backend-selected.

 ```
 - id: '1602845089462'